Parent/Family Volunteers

 We know that every family has a different level of time, talent, and resources to offer.
 Good news…SHHS Crew needs some of each!
 No matter your schedule or situation, there is a way for you to help out.

-Volunteer opportunities:
+Volunteer descriptions:

 Chuckwagon Driver (all season):